loftwah/linkarooie/README.md

 Whether you're a casual browser or a full-stack developer, Linkarooie offers you a richer, more interactive starting point for your web ventures.
 Hop on board and hop your way through the web!

+### What is it though?

+Imagine your computer's web browser is like a magic carpet that can take you to all sorts of places on the internet.
+But every time you get on that carpet, it starts at a very plain and boring spot, like an empty room.

+Linkarooie changes that.
+It's like decorating that empty room with all your favorite things.
+You can add shortcuts to your favorite websites, like a treasure chest that holds maps to your favorite places.
+You can even change how the room looks by picking your favorite colors or putting up a cool picture.

+So, every time you start your magic carpet (web browser), you'll see this awesome room (Linkarooie dashboard) first.
+It makes going on internet adventures way more fun and easy!

+And the coolest part?
+Linkarooie is like a toy you can build and change yourself because it's made with something called Ruby on Rails, which is a set of building blocks for making websites.
+So, you can learn how to add more cool stuff to your room while you use it!

 ![Linkarooie Screenshot](https://github.com/loftwah/linkarooie/assets/19922556/f1a120cb-cb3c-4d4f-bbba-a00e8415289d)

 ### Built With